Are you worried about homeschooling high school students?

 What I Changed

 So what did this realization mean for my son and for me?
-It meant that, once I realized we weren’t in a competition, we had a happier school experience.
+Once I realized we weren’t in a competition, we had a happier school experience.
 It meant I was more relaxed and less stressed so he could be more relaxed and less stressed.
 It meant he was able to enjoy what he could even though he never did particularly love doing school work.
 And yes, it meant that he spent an extra year at home doing high school work.

 Suggestions for You